d12frosted/elpa-mirror/melpa/org-inline-anim-readme.txt

 With a single prefix (C-u), it plays the animation in loop mode.
 With a double prefix (C-u C-u), it shows the last frame and stops playback.
 With a numeric arg 0 (C-u 0 or C-0), it shows the first frame and stops playback.

+M-x org-inline-anim-animate-all (C-c C-x M) plays all animations in the buffer at once.
+The same prefix arguments are effective.